ChairOfStructuralMechanicsTUM/Mechanics_Apps/Diffraktion/README.md

  # Diffraction App

-Programmer: Benjamin Rüth, Supervisor: Alexander Greim
+Programmer: Benjamin Rüth, Supervisor: Axel Greim

 Here we visualize the effect of wave diffraction at a wall.